pikamegan/intern-fyi/README.md

 You may use these set of login and password:
     ID: mokkie@smu.edu.sg
     PW: <3YouProfPleaseGiveUsA+++

+Note that composer was installed (hence the presence of composer.json and composer.lock files in the directory).
+This was due to requirements for deploying on heroku.
+Our application uses the php buildpack from Heroku.

 Alternatively you can deploy locally:

 1. load database/internFYI.sql, followed by database/load test.sql (requires sql to run stored procedures and triggers)
-2. Make sure the connection manager.php in processDbRequest/model is referencing the correct port
+2. Make sure the connection manager.php in processDbRequest/model is referencing the correct host, port, and password (for Mac)
 3. all files, excluding sql files in /databese, must be hosted for php to run